Sir William Garrard1

 Anna Karin Bjorck is the daughter of Sven Andres Bjorck.1 She married, secondly, Henry George Victor John Crichton, 6th Earl Erne of Crom Castle, son of John Henry George Crichton, 5th Earl Erne of Crom Castle and Lady Davidema Katharine Cynthia Mary Millicent Bulwer-Lytton, on 21 June 1980.1

-Her married name became Hitchcock.1 As a result of her marriage, Anna Karin Bjorck was styled as Countess Erne of Crom Castle on 21 June 1980.
+Her married name became Hitchcock.1 After her marriage, Anna Karin Bjorck was styled as Countess Erne of Crom Castle on 21 June 1980.
 From 21 June 1980, her married name became Crichton.1

 Citations